 EXPLAIN: Notice that each of us is different, but we also enjoy some things that are the same.
-One thing we share is the love of Jesus and Jesus's love for us.
+One thing we share is loving Jesus and knowing that Jesus loves us.

 We all need each other, and Jesus wants us all to love each other just as Jesus loves us.
 The same holds true for those outside the church.
 Jesus wants us to reach out and love those who are not yet a part of the church.